SoK: Differential Privacies: Variation of privacy loss (V)

 \subsection{Varying the privacy level across inputs}

-In Section~\ref{sec:n}, we show how changing the definition of the neighborhood allows us to adapt the definition of DP to protect different aspects of the input data.
-However, the privacy protection in those variants is binary: either a given property is protected, or it is not.
-A possible option to generalize this idea further is to allow the privacy level to vary across inputs.
+In Section~\ref{sec:n}, we saw how changing the definition of the neighborhood can be used to adapt the definition of privacy and protect different aspects of the input data.
+However, the privacy protection in those variants is binary: either a given property is protected, or it was not.
+A possible option to generalize this idea further is to allow the privacy level to vary across possible inputs.

 One natural example is to consider that some users might have higher privacy requirements than others, and make the $\eps$ vary according to which user differs between the two datasets.
-This is done in~\cite{niknami2014spatialpdp,jorgensen2015conservative,ebadi2015differential,ghosh2015selling,liu2015fast} via \emph{personalized DP}, also defined in~\cite{alaggan2015heterogeneous} as \emph{heterogeneous DP} and in~\cite{deldar2018pldp} as \emph{personalized location DP}.
+This is done in \emph{personalized DP} (PerDP), a notion first defined informally in~\cite{niknami2014spatialpdp}, then independently in~\cite{jorgensen2015conservative,ebadi2015differential,ghosh2015selling,liu2015fast}.
+An equivalent notion is also defined in~\cite{alaggan2015heterogeneous} as \emph{heterogeneous DP}, while a location-based definition is presented in~\cite{deldar2018pldp} as \emph{personalized location DP}.
+Note that in these definitions, the privacy level associated with each user is not considered sensitive, and cannot depend on the data itself.